Want to use Pinterest trends to create scroll-stopping content? You’ve come to the right place.

 How To Use Pinterest Trends To Grow Your Pinterest Traffic

-We’ve learned the different places to unearth popular keywords and the top Pinterest trends in Winter 2021.
+We’ve learned the different places to unearth popular keywords, how to use the Pinterest trends tool and the top Pinterest trends for Winter.
 What’s next?

 In this section, you’ll discover how to apply these trends in your content strategy.